Chase Field

 Once nearby, there are numerous parking lots and structures around Chase Field for fans to use, including two large garages — one just north of the ballpark on Jefferson Street called the East Garage, and one on the venue’s west side known as the Jefferson Street Garage.
 Gameday rates begin at $10, and advance purchase permits are available to buy online here.

-The bad news about the main parking structures surrounding Chase Field is that they’re popular and thus pretty crowded, and they’re typically the most expensive options around.
 The good news, though, is that ingress/egress from these parking lots is actually fairly smooth for such a high volume of cars, and the surrounding traffic flow is managed well, especially as cars are departing the area around Chase Field.

 Still, if you’d rather find a bargain on parking, try searching for independent lots fronting small business east of Chase Field on Jefferson or Washington streets, or north of the park on 7th Street.

-Phoenix hotels near Chase Field
+Downtown Phoenix hotels near the ballpark

 • Kimpton Hotel Palomar Phoenix Cityscape – 0.3 miles away